scAB1001/notes-md/semester1/comp3211/XX. Exam-style questions.md

 ##### Quiz 2
 1. What is High Performance Computing (HPC)?
 	Use of (super)computers and parallel processing techniques
 2. Which of the following is a popular HPC architecture?
 	Cluster computing
 3. Which programming model is commonly used in HPC for parallel computing?
 	Message Passing Interface (MPI)
 4. What is Pervasive Computing?
 	Computing integrated into everyday objects and activities
 5. Which technology is often associated with pervasive computing?
 	Internet of Things
 6. In the context of distributed systems, the Atomicity property of ACID ensures that:
 	Either all operations of a transaction are completed successfully or none are applied
 7. In the context of ACID properties, what is a ‘transaction’?
 	A sequence of operations performed as a single logical unit of work
+##### Quiz 3
+1.